-The exposure time when using an infrared filter is usually between 30 seconds to 120 seconds, and you will obviously need a tripod.
+When using an infrared filter, the exposure time is usually between 30 seconds to 120 seconds, and you will need a tripod.
 No spontaneous shots with this method!

 Converting the Camera to IR

-The limitations involved with using IR filters are why many decide to convert one of their cameras to IR.
-A converted camera will act just as it normally does, only it will take IR photos instead of photos using only visible light.
+The limitations of using IR filters are why many decide to convert one of their cameras to IR.
+A converted camera will act just as it usually does; only it will take IR photos instead of photos using only visible light.

 To convert a camera to IR, you will need to swap the IR cut filter inside the camera with an IR pass filter.
-With this conversion, your camera will only be able to capture IR images.
+With this conversion, your camera will only capture IR images.